 A map of the battle

 On August 27, 1776, the British attacked Brooklyn on three fronts.
-The British attacked American forces directly on two fronts and sent a third force of about 10,000 men through a little-used pass to successfully outflank the Americans.
-With Washington’s army caught off guard and outnumbered, only a series of fortuitous events saved the American Revolution.
+They attacked American forces directly on two fronts and sent a third force of about 10,000 men through a little-used pass to successfully outflank the Americans.
+With Washington’s army caught off guard and outnumbered, only a series of fortunate events saved the American Revolution.

 First, a small group of 400 soldiers from Maryland were able to fight and save the army from a complete rout.
 This allowed a larger group of Americans to retreat to Brooklyn Heights and avoid capture.
 Rather than press their advantage, British General William Howe ordered his men to stop the attack and dig trenches around the Continental Army.
 He expected the Americans to surrender.
 He also expected British ships to sail around and cut off the Americans from their only line of retreat across the river to Manhattan.
 But the ships never came.
 Why?
 Because there was not enough wind to get them there.